2005–2006 Thai political crisis: House dissolution

-Thaksin announced a House dissolution on 24 February 2006, in a bid to defuse the political crisis triggered by his family's sale of Shin Corporation.
+Thaksin announced a House dissolution on 24 February 2006 in a bid to defuse the political crisis triggered by his family's sale of Shin Corporation.
 General elections were scheduled for 2 April.
-In his weekly radio address following the announcement of his decision, Thaksin promised a series of new populist measures, including pay rises for government workers, an increase in the minimum wage and debt relief for farmers.
-The opposition Democrat, Chart Thai and Mahachon parties announced a boycott of the election on 27 February.
+In his weekly radio address following the announcement of his decision, Thaksin promised a series of new populist measures, including pay raises for government workers, an increase in the minimum wage, and debt relief for farmers.
+The opposition Democrat, Chart Thai, and Mahachon parties announced a boycott of the election on 27 February.

-The Nation criticised Thaksin for calling for parliamentary elections.
+The Nation criticised Thaksin's decision to call for parliamentary elections.
 In an editorial, it noted that the election "fails to take into consideration a major fallacy of the concept, particularly in a less-developed democracy like ours, in which the impoverished, poorly informed masses are easily manipulated by people of his ilk.
 And Thaksin's manipulation has been well documented.
 It includes an ingenious use of populist policies that pander to the unprincipled wants and needs of the people."

 Demand for royal intervention

 On 24 March 2006, in front of a rally of 50,000 at Sanam Luang, Democrat party leader Abhisit Vejjajiva demanded that King Bhumibol Adulyadej appoint a new Prime Minister and Cabinet to resolve the political crisis.
 The People's Alliance for Democracy's (PAD), The Law Society of Thailand, and the Press Council of Thailand also called for royal intervention.
 Pongsak Payakavichien, of the Press Council, also called on the civil service to detach itself from the government and demand royal intervention.

-However, demands for royal intervention have met with much criticism.
-The King himself in speeches on 26 April to newly appointed judges dismissed the notion, saying Article 7 of the Constitution invoked by the anti-Thaksin protestors did not give him that power.
+However, demands for royal intervention have been met with much criticism.
+The king himself dismissed the notion in speeches on 26 April to newly appointed judges, saying Article 7 of the Constitution invoked by the anti-Thaksin protestors did not give him that power.
 "Asking for a Royally appointed prime minister is undemocratic.
 It is, pardon me, a mess.
 It is irrational."
-Worachet Pakeerut, a law lecturer at Thammasat University, noted "We're trying to involve the monarch in politics, but it's still not time.
+Worachet Pakeerut, a law lecturer at Thammasat University, stated, "We're trying to involve the monarch in politics, but it's still not time.
 If we appeal for a new prime minister, aren't we asking the monarch to take sides?"
 Passakorn Atthasit and 20 relatives of people killed in the October 1973 democracy uprising tied a black cloth around the Democracy Monument and said "We don't care if Mr. Thaksin remains in the post.
 All we care is that the prime minister is elected.
-Asking for a royally-bestowed prime minister is akin to ripping the charter apart."
+Asking for a royally-bestowed prime minister is akin to ripping the charter apart".